-Figure D.1.
+Figure C.1.
 ScalePlex Oligo Plate diagram, illustrating combinatorial ScalePlex oligo scheme

-Figure D.2.
+Figure C.2.
 RNA and ScalePlex Library Molecule Diagram

 When processing the data, a handling of inputs splits sequencing reads into mRNA and ScalePlex library partitions that are then processed in parallel.
-The mRNA data is analyzed in the same way as our standard ScaleRNA workflow, but now with the processing of the ScalePlex library in tandem the final outputs and reports will reflect the presence of the ScalePlex assignment for samples as defined by their RT well position.
+The mRNA data is analyzed in the same way as our standard ScaleRNA workflow, but now with the processing of the ScalePlex library in tandem.
+The final outputs and reports will reflect the presence of the ScalePlex assignment for samples as defined by their RT well position.
 The ScalePlex library reads undergo the same barcode sequence validation as do the mRNA, but with an added layer to ensure that the ScalePlex target sequences are also present in the reads.
 This is then used to generate a UMI counts matrix per individual oligo per cell, and finally we use these counts for ultimate assignment per cell back to their ScalePlex Oligo Plate position of origin.

-D.2.
+C.2.
 Inputs

 Firstly, a workflow level parameter of "scalePlex" must be set to true either in the in-line execution or runParams.yml to ensure the workflow proceeds with proper analysis.
-In addition, there are additional columns in the sample barcode table (samples.csv): scalePlexLibName, scalePlexLibIndex, and scalePlexBarcodes.
+The sample barocde table will also accept additional columns: scalePlexLibIndex2, and scalePlexBarcodes.

 The same input requirements as discussed in Chapter 2 pertaining to the RNA portion of the analysis are also maintained in this configuration, but now with the additional sequencing read data that correspond to your ScalePlex library paired with your RNA library.
-We support two main input modes for your sequencing data, BCL files direct from the sequencing run folder or fastq files discussed below.
+We support two main input modes for your sequencing data, BCL files direct from the sequencing run folder or fastą files discussed below.

-D.2.1.
+C.2.1.
 Changes to the Sample Barcode Table

 The inclusion of the ScalePlex module for analysis in our ScaleRNA workflow has added several optional columns to the sample barcode table that can be engaged with to specify certain features regarding the ScalePlex Oligo Plate usage per sample as defined by RT, or for information regarding the sequencing reads used as input for the analysis.
-For the columns pertaining to the sequencing read information, we'll discuss in sections D.2.2. (scalePlexLibIndex) and D.2.3. (scalePlexLibName) of this handbook appendix.
+IMPORTANT NOTE: In the non-scaleplex configuration, the "sample" defined in the sample barcode table refers to the groupings of cells from samples as organized on the RT plate.
+A user loads material from donor 1 into wells 1A-3H for example, and so their Donor1 sample has a barcodes value of 1A-3H for that row of the document.
+In the case of ScalePlex, the definition of a "sample" is still defined by the cell's organization on the RT plate, but here what is being loaded is a POOL of samples mixed together.
+The pipeline will operate on this POOL of samples as one "sample", then will perform scaleplex assignment back to the For the column pertaining to the sequencing read information, we'll discuss in sections C.2.2. and C.2.3. (scalePlexLibIndex2) of this handbook appendix.
 One additional optional column is independent of sequencing input mode, called "scalePlexBarcodes".
 This allows for the user to specify which wells or columns of the ScalePlex Oligo Plate were used when generating the pool of samples loaded into each sample as defined by their RT plate well position.
-The convention for specifying this is exactly as how we speciy the RT plate positions in the "barcodes" column, but critically here we are referring to the ScalePlex Oligo plate position rather than the RT plate position (Figure D.1.).
+The convention for specifying this is exactly as how we specify the RT plate positions in the "barcodes" column, but critically here we are referring to the ScalePlex Oligo plate position rather than the RT plate position (Figure D.1.).
 See section 2.3 for further details regarding how that is encoded.

-D.2.2.
+C.2.2.
 BCL file input